-At the Cincinnati site only, surgery participants and controls will have bone measurements by peripheral QCT (pQCT) as well as DXA.
+At the Cincinnati site only, controls and surgery participants (at the first DXA visit between years 6-11 post-surgery only) will have bone measurements by peripheral QCT (pQCT) as well as DXA.
 We will obtain pQCT scans to better characterize effects of bariatric surgery on bone mineral density and cross-sectional dimensions.
 PQCT scans will be obtained on tibia at the distal 4% and 30% sites and on the radius at the 4% and 30% sites.
 These measurement sites were chosen to maximize the types of information to be obtained.
 The 4% site of the tibia and radius are within the distal metaphysis and are composed primarily of trabecular bone.
-The 30% site of the tibia and radius are located in the diaphysis are predominantly cortical bone.
+The 30% site of the tibia and radius are in the diaphysis and are predominantly cortical bone.
 PQCT scans will be acquired using the Stratec XCT 2000 scanner with a voxel size of 0.4 mm and a speed of 25 mm/sec.
-The calibration stability of the pQCT is assessed daily by scanning a phantom and evaluating the vBMD results.
-Our long-term reproducibility of phantom scan measurements, expressed as a %CB, is \geq 0.3% for total and cortical areas, and total, trabecular and cortical vBMD.
-Radiation exposure associated with these pQCT scans is minimal (<10 micro Sieverts).
-5.D.
-Exploratory Aim 3: To evaluate cognitive functioning, behavioral constructs, psychopathology, and suicidal ideation/behaviors during the first decade following adolescent bariatric surgery.
+Radiation exposure associated with these pQCT scans is minimal (<10 micro-Sieverts).

-5.D.1.
+- 5.D.
+Exploratory Aim 3: To evaluate cognitive functioning, behavioral constructs, psychopathology, and suicidal ideation/behaviors during the first decade following adolescent bariatric surgery. - 5.D.1.
 Justification and research plans related to Exploratory Aim 3: Obesity is an established risk factor for adverse neurological outcomes in adults and elevated BMI is also associated with neurocognitive impairment in adolescents(1, 29), especially in those adolescents with severe obesity(37).
 The TL cohort will provide an opportunity to assess post-operative cognitive function.
 In the renewal period of TL, cognitive function will be measured to preliminarily characterize this important domain and gain insights into possible differences between RYGB and SG, research that has never been done in adults or adolescents.